alexcarron/rock-estore/docs/DesignDoc.md

 ### ViewModel Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._
+  * RockController Class - This class creates the REST API calls such that the Angular view can send a http request to the ViewModel and a corresponding action from the  rock model takes place.
+This class creates the urls for the calls, and defines what functions it will call, status codes to return and error handles.
+  * UserController Class - This class creates the REST API calls such that the Angular view can send a http request to the ViewModel and a corresponding action from the User model takes place.
+This allows for calls to create new users, updating users, retrieving users, and gethering the information neccessary to sign in users.
+  * [INSERT SHOPPING CART INFO]

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View